scherermichael-oss/conventional-mergebot/README.md

 /merge
 ```

-This will trigger the merge or create a new comment with instructions if there is still information missing.
+All previous commits are squashed and the merge is triggered.
+If any information is still missing, a new comment with instructions is created.

 ## Deployment